naveedmerchant/BayesScreening/README.md

 ## Examples

 ### 1\.
-Parallel Screening of data for binary classification
+Screening of data for binary classification

 For data sets with a large number of predictors, its rare that all predictors are truly useful.
 This function takes a data set that contains a column corresponding to classes, and a matrix containing predictors.
 It returns a list of indices that correspond to the predictors that are believed to be useful for screening.
-It does so in parallel.
+It can do this in parallel, or sequentially.

 ``` r
 nworkers = detectCores()